quantasci/ProjectiveDisplacement/README.md

 ## CPU Implementation
 This repository contains the reference CPU implementation for Projective Displacement Mapping, for algorithm validation and correctness.
-No BVH, acceleration structures, or multi-core.
+No BVH, acceleration structures, or multi-core.<br>
-Details can be found in proj_displace_mesh.cpp.
+Details can be found in proj_displace_mesh.cpp.<br>
 The entry point for the primary algorithm is the function: RaytraceDisplacementMesh

 ## GPU Implementation